parthjindal/cs29006/t_ass2/README.md

 ## Compiler Used

-GNU GCC compiler used.\n
+GNU GCC compiler used.
 C++11 Standard followed.

 ## Compilation and Build Instructions

-To compile and build the project, ensure all the above listed files are in the same directory.
-Then navigate to that directory and run the following commands in the terminal:
+To compile and build the project, ensure all the above listed files are in the same directory.(logfiles to be kept in logs dir).Then navigate to that directory and run the following commands in the terminal:

 ```shell
 $ make